MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 ![Settings for canvas apps.](media/working-with-experimental/advanced-settings.png "Settings for canvas app")

-Each feature has a toggle switch. **Off** generally means that the feature is disabled, except in the **Retired** section where the title of the feature will indicate if the switch disables the feature.
+Each feature has a toggle switch. **Off** generally means that the feature is disabled, except in the **Retired** section where the title of the feature indicates if the switch disables the feature.

 In some cases, you might need to close and reopen the app after you change a setting.
 The feature description should indicate when you must perform this step.